PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Why Hinge Loss (vs. Anchored Contrastive)

-During pretraining we first tried an \textbf{anchored contrastive} objective: each modality’s shared embeddings were aligned to ECG (the “anchor”) via cosine similarity.
-In practice, the alignment loss collapsed to ~0 within the first few iterations and then remained nearly constant, providing little training signal thereafter, as shown in Figure~\ref{fig:old_loss}.
-Although we did not complete a full performance evaluation under this objective, this early collapse motivated switching to a \textbf{hinge-based alignment} with a small positive margin, which maintained non-trivial gradients throughout training, as we have shown in the appendix.
+During pretraining we first tried an \textbf{anchored contrastive} objective: each modality's shared embeddings were aligned to ECG (the ``anchor'') via cosine similarity.
+In practice, the alignment loss collapsed to ${\sim}0$ within the first few iterations and then remained nearly constant, providing little training signal thereafter, as shown in \cref{fig:old_loss}.
+This early collapse motivated switching to a \textbf{hinge-based alignment} with a small positive margin, which maintained non-trivial gradients throughout training.